-6.1 Laboratory Practical Sessions
+6.1 Laboratory Practical Session

 The laboratory schedule is deliberately designed to provide practical, hands-on exposure to the concepts conveyed in lectures.
-You are required to maintain two lab sessions: Grinding & Sieving and Flotation.
-For both experiments, students will be required to work in a group, but submit the lab report individually.
+You are required to maintain one lab session: Flotation.
+Students will be required to work in a group but submit the lab report individually.
 All students are expected to familiarise themselves with the practical session activities before they come to the lab.
-Laboratory manuals and a booklet containing Laboratory Practice are available in Moodle.
+Laboratory manual and a booklet containing Laboratory Practice are available in Moodle.